christianacca/web-api-starter/docs/dev-setup.md

     2. Import the postman environment [api-local.postman_environment.json](../tests/postman/api-local.postman_environment.json)
     3. Run the requests "GetUser Function" in the collection "MRI Web API Starter>Proxied" **Note**: assumes you're already running the Api project (see above section)
+9. If you need to expose the local Functions HTTP endpoints externally, see [Functions tunnel guidance](./dev-tunnels.md#functions-http-endpoints-on-port-7071).
+10. If you need to expose the local Azurite queue for temporary workflow queue verification, see [Azurite queue tunnel guidance](./dev-tunnels.md#azurite-queue-on-port-10001).

 ## Running the API and Functions app from VS2022